 Out of all Fazua e-bikes featured, the Vitus Emitter Carbon is by far the best value for money, although the Trek Domane LT+ is a fantastic bike.

-Giant have done a great job with the Road E +1 Pro – it’s a different beast altogether and the Sync Drive Pro motor produces masses of torque and assist.
+Giant has done a great job with the Road E +1 Pro – it’s a different beast altogether and the Sync Drive Pro motor produces masses of torque and assist.
 It’s also got double the battery capacity of the other bikes featured.
-The Road E would be more suitable for riders needing a much stronger level of assist from the motor.
+The Road E would be more suitable for riders needing a much stronger level of assistance from the motor.
 The downside is the 20kg weight, which means you’ll need to rely on the assist more than if you were riding one of the others.

-Finally we have the Specialized – they’ve absolutely nailed it with the SL 1.1 motor.
-It doesn’t produce the brutish torque of the Giant, but instead you get this almost earie sense that you’ve mysteriously developed masses of leg strength and lung capacity!
-Out of all the e-road bikes I’ve test ridden, nothing quite gives the sense of connection you feel when riding one of these.
+Finally, we have the Specialized – they’ve absolutely nailed it with the SL 1.1 motor.
+It doesn’t produce the brutish torque of the Giant, but instead, you get this almost eerie sense that you’ve mysteriously developed masses of leg strength and lung capacity!
+Out of all the e-road bikes I’ve test-ridden, nothing quite gives the sense of connection you feel when riding one of these.
 It really is great fun and very addictive.

-If you’ve ever thought about converting a road bike you already own to electric – read my convert a road bike to electric article.
+If you’ve ever thought about converting a road bike you already own to electric – read the Convert a road bike to Electric article.